2018-19 Supported Programs

-In addition to our new community initiatives, United Way of San Juan County funds 14 community nonprofits delivering programs in our focus areas, including:
+Because of your support-United Way of San Juan County has funded 14 community nonprofits delivering programs in our focus areas, including:

 - Early childhood education

 - Adverse childhood experiences

 - Personal financial management

 - Programs for the disabled

 The organizations we support are dedicated to improving the skills, well being, and independence of people in our community who may be going through tough times.
 United Way is strives to ensure that no one’s basic needs go unattended and that people who live and work here can thrive.

 HOW YOU CAN HELP: You have trusted us to distribute your contribution where it is most needed among our islands.
 You can continue to make difference in so many people's lives.
 Imagine what we could do towards eradicating poverty in our island communities with your support!
 Please DONATE today and promise a better future for our island community.
 You may designate your donation to island or program specifics, just let us know.
 Email us at unitedwaysjc at rock island.com